nextras/orm/docs/model.md

 #### Refresh

-In some use-cases it is needed to refresh the entity data from the storage, where they may have been changed.
-However, just repeated fetching entity from repository does not return updated entity though it may run new database select query.
-This is due to Identity map and Orm data consistency.
-To solve the refresh need Orm provides `Model::refreshAll()` method which will refresh all entities from the storage.
+In some use cases, it is necessary to refresh the entity data from the storage, where they may have been changed.
+However, just repeatedly fetching an entity from the repository does not return an updated entity though it may run a new database select query.
+This is due to the Identity map and Orm data consistency.
+To solve the refresh need, Orm provides the `Model::refreshAll()` method which will refresh all entities from the storage.

 ```php
 $book = $model->books->getById(1);